 We’ve been benefiting from the veggies in our garden for nearly five years now.
 Yes, I live in Queens, NY but my roots are from a farm back in Central Jersey — so this city girl knows a thing or two about starting a vegetable garden.
 The benefits of growing your own vegetables include: ingesting higher nutrients, healthier living, controlling pesticides and can save you money at the grocery store.
-Learn how to grow a vegetable garden in this video below.
+Learn how to grow a vegetable garden in a few simple steps with minimal effort.

 We built raised beds on the side yard near the kitchen to grow various vegetables.
 This location gets morning sun, allowing for just the right amount shade to not burn out the plants.
 Also, choose a location that’s close to your watering source and if you have wild animals venturing onto your property consider building a fence to secure your garden.
 Using raised beds to grow veggies will reduce the amount weeds suffocating the plants.

 Enrich the soil every year before planting.
 I suggest testing the soil first to make sure you’re adding just the right source to flourish veggies.
 The Ph (acidity level) of your soil has a large part to do with how well the plants grow.
 It’s a healthy sign if your soil has worms.
 Here are four do-it-yourself soil tests from The Spruce Blog.
 We have sandy soil and use an organic mix with compost to add nutrients.